A motivic integral $p$-adic cohomology: Introduction

 \subsection{Acknowledgements}

-The author would like to thank J. Ayoub for great advice and feedback about some delicate points of Section \ref{sec:complements} and Appendix \ref{appendix-conjecture}, for pointing out some mistakes in previous versions of the paper and for suggesting the use of residue maps.
-He also thanks F. Binda, V. Ertl, D. Park, K. R\"ulling, S. Saito and P.A.{\O}stv{\ae}r for many valuable discussions and comments.
-Part of this paper was written while the author was a visiting fellow at the University of Milan, and he is very thankful for the hospitality and the great work environment.
+The author would like to thank J. Ayoub for great advice and feedback about some delicate points of Section \ref{sec:complements}, for pointing out some mistakes in previous versions of the paper and for suggesting the use of residue maps.
+He also thanks F. Binda, V. Ertl, D. Park, K. R\"ulling, S. Saito and P.A. {\O}stv{\ae}r for many valuable discussions and comments, together with the anonymous referees for their meticulous analysis of the paper, providing helpful comments which filled some gaps in the arguments and led to an improved presentation.
+This project started while the author was a visiting fellow at the University of Milan, the main results were obtained while the author was a postdoc supported by the RCN project \emph{EMOHO} at the University of Oslo, and the final version was settled with he support of the MSCA-PF \emph{MIPAC} carried out at the University of Milan.
+The author is very thankful for the hospitality and the great work environment. \begin{nota} For space constrains reasons, if the base field or the coefficients are evident or not important, we will often omit them (e.g. we will write $\Sh_{\Nis}^{\tr}$ instead of $\Sh_{\Nis}^{\tr}(k,A)$ for a base field $k$ and a ring $A$ that are evident from the context). \end{nota} \begin{nota} For $X\in \Sm(k)$, we let $X_{\Zar}$ (resp $X_{\Nis}$) be the small Zariski (resp.
+Nisnevich) site of $X$.